What is a Futures Contract?

 When December rolls around, the market price of corn has dropped to $2.50 a bushel.
 The farmer sells his corn for the going market price of $2.50 a bushel and closes out his futures contracts trade by buying the contracts back at the lower price of $2.50.
 Because he had sold short at a price of $3, he makes up the 50-cent market price drop through a 50-cent per bushel profit on his futures trade.
 If the farmer had not hedged his crop with futures contracts, he would have made 50 cents per bushel less for his corn crop.

-In this case, the corn canner, who buys December corn futures in July, will lose 50 cents per bushel on his futures trade, but will benefit from being able to buy corn at just $2.50 a bushel in December.
+In this case, the corn canner, who buys December corn futures in July, will lose 50 cents per bushel on his futures trade, but will benefit from being able to buy corn at just $2.50 a bushel in December in the open market.

 In effect, both the farmer and the canner have used futures contracts to lock in a price of $3 per bushel in July, protecting themselves against a large adverse price change.

 Speculators are independent traders and investors.
-Some will be trading using their own money, and some will be trading on behalf of clients or brokerage firms.
+Some trade using their own money and some trade on behalf of clients or brokerage firms.
 Speculators trade futures contracts just as they would trade stocks or bonds.

 There are a few advantages that futures contracts have over other investments such as stocks and bonds:

 - There is greater volatility within the futures market.
-On average, futures prices tend to change faster than stock or bond prices.
+On average, futures prices tend to fluctuate more than stock or bond prices.
 Although this also means greater risk, it provides traders with more opportunities to profit from short-term price fluctuations in the futures markets.

 - Futures are highly leveraged investments.
 The trader typically only needs to put up 10%-15% of the value of the underlying asset as margin, but he can ride the full value of the contract as the price moves up and down.
 Thus, he can do more trading (trade larger amounts) with less money.